mdferdousalam/byte-ui-neo/docs/README.md

 ## 📄 License

-Hikma UI is released under the MIT License.
+Byte UI is released under the MIT License.
 See [LICENSE](../LICENSE) for details.

 ## 🙏 Acknowledgments